 In the event of the inability of any Officer or Trustee to fulfill the duties of his/her position for any reason, the vacancy thus created shall be filled in the following manner: in the case of the vacancy in the position of President, the Vice President shall serve in that position for the remainder of the term; and in the case of a vacancy in the position of Vice President, Treasurer, or At-Large Trustees, the Board of Trustees shall designate an individual to serve in that position for the remainder of the term; and in the case of a vacancy in the position of Vice President shall serve in the trustee's absence; and in the case of a vacancy in both the positions of Regional Trustee and Associate Regional Trustee, the Board of Trustees, with the approval of a majority of the Chapter Presidents in said Region, shall designate individuals who meet the qualifications for holding said positions to serve in those positions for the remainder of the terms.
-In the event of a vacancy of an Associate Regional Trustee, Premedical Trustee, Premedical Associate Trustee, Resident Trustee, International Trustee or Associate International Trustee (2003), the Board of Trustees shall designate an individual to serve in that position for the remainder of the term.
+In the event of a vacancy of an Associate Regional Trustee, Premedical Trustee, Premedical Associate Trustee, Resident Trustee, International Trustee or Associate International Trustee (2003), the Board of Trustees shall designate an individual to serve in that position for the remainder of the terms.

-In the case of a vacancy of the Action Committee Trustee, the Action Committee Chairs shall arrange to elect a person to serve in that position for the remainder of the term.
-In the event of a vacancy of an Action Committee Chair, the remaining Action Committee Chairs and Action Committee Trustee shall designate an individual to serve in that position for the remainder of the term.
+In the case of a vacancy of the Action Committee Trustee, the remaining members of the Executive Board of the Action Committees (2004) shall arrange to elect a person to serve in that position for the remainder of the term.
+In the event of a vacancy of an Action Committee Chair, the remaining members of the Executive Board of the Action Committees (2004) shall designate an individual to serve in that position for the remainder of the term.